Anon-Planet/thgtoa/guide.md

 -   Messenger-Matrix.de at <https://www.messenger-matrix.de/messenger-matrix-en.html> <sup>[[Archive.org]][461]</sup>

 **We do not endorse or recommend some mainstream platforms for anonymity including the much-praised Signal which to this date still requires a phone number to register and contact others.
-In the context of this guide, we strongly recommend against using Signal if possible.**
+In the context of this guide, we strongly recommend against using Signal if possible.
+The same recommendation applies to popular forks of Signal such Molly (<https://molly.im><sup>[[Archive.org]](https://web.archive.org/web/https://molly.im)<sup>)**

 ### How to share files publicly but anonymously: